Ripjetski6502/A8CLibrary/README.md

 Version 1.30 brings borderless / frameless window support, minor bug fix in WPrint(), and a reworked Menu() function that adds support for horizontal (single line) menu bars.

+Version 1.40 brings GList() which is a list selection input control.

 License: GNU General Public License v3.0

 See the LICENSE file for full license information.